awsdocs/aws-amplify-console-user-guide/doc_source/howto-third-party-domains.rst

    .. image:: images/amplify-godaddy-1.png

 3. Add CNAME records to to point your subdomains to the Amplify domain, and another CNAME record to point to Amazon Certificate Manager's validation server.
 A single validated ACM generates an SSL certificate for your domain.
-Make sure you only enter the subdomain (for example, *) in **Host** as shown below (don't enter yourdomainname.com).
+Make sure you only enter the subdomain in **Host** as shown below (don't enter yourdomainname.com).

    .. image:: images/amplify-godaddy-2.png
    .. image:: images/amplify-godaddy-3.png